lvfaqiang/CoreKtx/README.md

 ## 项目简介
---

-###Step 1.
+### Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories:
 ```